jhaharshgautam/jhaharshgautam/README.md

 </div>

-- 🔬 Love experimenting with cutting-edge AI models
-- 📚 Always reading the latest research papers
+- 🔬 Love extracting insights from data to help people make better decisions
 - 🎵 Code better with music on
-- ☕ Powered by coffee and curiosity
+- 😄 Solving real-world problems through software development
 - 🌟 Believe in the power of open source

 ---